Drink Alcohol Only in Moderation

 Don’t drink at all if you:

-- Take certain over-the-counter or prescription medicines — check the medicine label or talk with a doctor or pharmacist
+- Take certain over-the-counter or prescription medicines — check medicine labels or ask your doctor or pharmacist if it’s safe to drink while taking your medicines

-- Are recovering from alcohol use disorder or are unable to control how much you drink
+- Are recovering from alcohol use disorder or can’t control how much you drink

-- Have a health condition that can be made worse by drinking (like liver disease or HIV)
+- Have a health condition that can be made worse by drinking (such as liver disease or HIV)

 Here are some strategies to help you cut back or stop drinking.